-We’ve available for remote consultations on any of your teaching and learning needs across all disciplines.
-If you would like to request some help, please fill out our intake form and we’ll follow up with you as soon as possible.
+Remember, we’re available for remote consultations on any of your teaching and learning needs across all disciplines.
+If you would like to request support, please fill out our course consultation form and we’ll follow up with you as soon as possible.

 Online Workshops and Training